 During the windy season, colourful kites battle it out over the skies of Sanam Luang and Lumphini Park.

-His Majesty the King commences rice-planting season with a ceremony at Sanam Luang.
+His Majesty the King commences the rice-planting season with a ceremony at Sanam Luang.
 Dates vary.

-Locals celebrate the previous monarch's birthday with lots of parades and fireworks.
+Locals celebrate the previous monarch Rama IX's birthday with lots of parades and fireworks.